Anuja-y/Pandas-Challenge/README.md

 **Empowering Strategic Decision-Making with Data Insights**

 Utilizing the power of Pandas and Jupyter Notebook, I spearheaded a transformative project aimed at assisting the school board and mayor in making informed strategic decisions regarding future school budgets and priorities.
-By harnessing data-driven analysis, I have drwan valuable insights into the educational landscape of the local government area (LGA).
+By harnessing data-driven analysis, I have drawn valuable insights into the educational landscape of the local government area (LGA).

 **Local Government Area (LGA) Summary:**